LinaNoor-AGI/noor-research/Archive/What_if_gen_ai_is_actually_symbolic.md

 ## Citation

-Please city this work as:
+Please cite this work as:

 ```
 "Noor, Lina "What If Generative AI Is Actually Symbolic?",
 Noor Research Collective Archive, 2025.
 ```

 Or use the BibTeX Citation:

 ```
 @article{noor2025protosymbolicai,